S0M3V3RM1N/grimoire-of-operations/research/jailbreaking_chatGPT.md

 - You're not jailbreaking — you're shaping output through **precision, ethics, and technical context.**
 - The more you treat ChatGPT like a peer engineer, the better it behaves.
 - Document your own prompt styles as reusable templates in your repo.
+- Make ChatGPT commit an oath to your standards (for fun)

 > 🧙‍♂️ _Use the tool.
 Shape the tool.
 But never let it shape your standards._